tinacms/tina.io/content/blog/tina-is-in-beta.md

 I went back to the drawing board and created a new guide that takes the NextJS Starter Blog and adds Tina and Tina Cloud to it, while explaining each concept as we went.
 This felt like a perfect way to show off Tina and use something many users are experienced with.

-Ashley went through our existing Next.js guides and made sure that the concepts we were promoting were easily translated to Tina Cloud, in case a user wanted the power of real time editing without using the Cloud but then decided in the future to use our cloud offering.
+We also went through our existing Next.js guides and made sure that the concepts we were promoting were easily translated to Tina Cloud, in case a user wanted the power of real time editing without using the Cloud but then decided in the future to use our cloud offering.

 ## Media Manager